 Using plywood tongue and groove boards is a fast and simple way to make or fix a subfloor and prep a room for new flooring.
 While removing the old subfloor, mark the locations of the nails on the walls to help you install the new sheets.
 After running a chalk line, lay the first sheet in place with the groove facing the line and the tongue facing the starting wall.
 (This is Part 2 of a 2 part series.
 To return to Part 1, click here.)

-Step 1 – Finish Installing Sub Floor Boards
+Finish Installing Sub Floor Boards

 For the best look, mix up the surface grain orientations of the subfloor panels and work from several batches at once.
-After you have laid as many rows of subfloor boards as you can, finish to the walls using reducer strips, T-moldings, and baby thresholds.
+After you have laid as many rows of subfloor boards as you can finish to the walls using reducer strips, T-moldings, and baby thresholds.
 Cut the last piece by measuring the length and width of the remaining space, or use a stencil for highly irregular edges.

-Step 2 – Fill and Level Floor
+Fill and Level Floor

 After the subfloor is completely covered, inspect it to make sure that is level.
 If you find hills or valleys greater than 1/8 of an inch, sand them down or fill them with wood putty.

 Allow Glue to Dry

 After the plywood subfloor sheets are installed, give the adhesive time to fully cure.
 Try to avoid foot traffic for at least 4 hours.
 If you have to work on the newly installed flooring to finish a room, use a kneeler board to distribute your weight.
 You can move furniture back into the after 24 hours.
 Wait at least one week before installing vinyl, tile, carpet, or hardwood flooring.

-Step 4 – Install Cement Boards
+Install Cement Boards

 You can install a second layer of cement boards on top of the first layer of plywood sheets.
 Just screw the boards directly into the plywood along the edges.
 Space the screws closer together than you did when installing the tongue and groove boards.
 The cement backer board provides an extra layer of insulation and protection against moisture.
-Use of cement boards is highly recommended for installations of vinyl and ceramic flooring in kitchens and bathrooms.
+The use of cement boards is highly recommended for the installations of vinyl and ceramic flooring in kitchens and bathrooms.